arianesasso/bp-estimation/README.md

 # Blood Pressure Estimation

-This repository relates to the following chapter of my thesis:
+This repository relates to the following topic:

 **Evaluating Machine Learning Models for Blood Pressure Estimation from PPG Data Beyond Intensive Care**